romebell/SEI802/node-express/sequelize/05validationsmigrations.md

 `sequelize migration:create --name migrationNameGoesHere`

 This command creates a migration file, which is empty by default.
-Similar to Rails, you must specify the type of migration for both `up` and `down` methods.
+You must specify the type of migration for both `up` and `down` methods.
 The `up` method is the migration you want to run, while the `down` method is the reverse.

 For example, if I add a column in `up`, I would also want to remove that same column in `down`.